 Message in a Bottle || Window Display, Penpal Project & Treasure Hunt

-What: A multi-faceted message-in-a-bottle-themed project involving a window display, a penpal exchange, and a treasure hunt
+What: A multi-faceted project involving a window display, a penpal exchange, and a treasure hunt

-The Story: Over the years I’ve worked with kids at 826 Valencia, a writing and tutoring center, giving workshops on topics such as writing Madlibs and scientific fairy tales.
+The Story: Over the years I’ve worked with kids at 826 Valencia, a writing and tutoring center, giving workshops on topics such as writing Madlibs.
 When the opportunity arose to do a window display for the pirate supply store that fronts 826 Valencia, I jumped at the chance.

-Inspired by a book on ocean currents I was reading, I decided the theme should be “message in a bottle”.
+Inspired by a chapter in a book on ocean currents, I decided the theme should be “message in a bottle”.
 The project began as a solo adventure where I crafted ceramic bottles and worked on the overall design.
 When I thought about the actual messages for the bottles, however, I wanted them to connect to viewers and feel authentic.
 This would be the crux, the narrative of the window.
-It wasn’t long before I decided to enlist 826 Valencia’s many aspiring writers, to pen the messages for the bottles.
+It wasn’t long before I decided to enlist 826 Valencia’s many aspiring writers to pen the messages for the bottles.

 As another piece of the project, I created a treasure hunt.
-Afterall, what is a message-in-a-bottle project without the joy of finding an actual bottle?
-Rather than being washed ashore, however, these bottles, five total, were hidden around the neighborhood at some of my favorite places, like the Community Music Center, and the Dearborn Community Garden.
+After all, what is a message-in-a-bottle project without the joy of finding an actual bottle?
+Rather than being washed ashore, however, these bottles, five total, were hidden around the neighborhood.
+I worked with neighborhood organizations, such as the Community Music Center, to find secure and viewable places to hide the bottles.
 Clue sheets were available at 826 Valencia and families could sleuth around the Mission, looking for bottles.
 The bottles spelled out a message, a quote from one of my favorite artists: “Art is for Everyone – Ruth Asawa”.
-Participants who unraveled the message were put into a drawing to win the bottles as well as a membership to the Exploratorium.
+Participants who unraveled the message were put into a drawing to win prizes like a membership to the Exploratorium.

 Story in slides: